k-box/k-box/docs/user/en/administration/settings/mail.md

 # Mail

-The Mail administration section enable to configure how the K-Box sends emails.
-The K-Box rely on emails for user notification, password sending and password resets.
+The Mail administration section allows to configure how the K-Box sends emails.
+The K-Box relies on emails for user notification, password sending and password resets.

 In order to send emails from the K-Box an email SMTP server is needed.